zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/intro.md

 # Setup

-## Why use the Adaptive RPC Load Balancer?
+## Top Reason to Use the Adaptive RPC Load Balancer?

 There's many, but the top one?
 People are sick of hitting 429 rate limiting and 5xx errors.
+What's double worse is paying for the request that failed.
+So we set out to solve this problem.

-Using two endpoints that support 100 req/s, now gives you 200 req/s instead, just by aggregating endpoints together through the load balancer.
+Now, even by using only two endpoints that support 100 req/s, you can effectively join them into a 200 req/s one instead, just by aggregating endpoints together through our load balancer.
+That's in addition to the other the well studied and significant proven performance gains and error rate reductions you can expect from our adaptive load balancing technology, see our benchmarking section for details.

 ## Free Mempool Access During Beta